pbunsee/group_project/README.md

 # bernie_sanders.css

 #Additional info:
-#fixed menu, article about your candidate, nice to have a link to your candidates public website,
+#fixed menu, article about your candidate, nice to have a link to your candidate's public website,
 # video of your candidate, audio of their speech, etc.